chili-publish/grafx-documentation/docs/GraFx-Developers/connectors/authorization-for-connectors/index.md

 5. OAuth Authorization Code is limited to "browser" usage, which may restrict its applicability in certain scenarios.

 ### Authorization Data File Requirements (`--auth-data-file`)

-Each authorization type requires a specific JSON schema which is related to the requirements of that authorization type.
-Keep in mind that the `grant_type` for OAuth types is predefined by the specifications.

 Each authorization type requires a specific JSON schema.
 The `grant_type` for OAuth types is predefined by the specifications.